-By Olivia Harmon.
-Last Updated 11th February 2021.Welcome to our child whiplash claims guide.
+By Brett Williams.
+Last Updated 12th August 2021.Welcome to our child whiplash claims guide.
 Were you injured in a car accident and suffered whiplash as a child?
 Alternatively, has a child you are responsible for suffered child whiplash symptoms because of a car crash?
 Was the road traffic accident that caused whiplash someone else’s fault?
 These are all reasons that might lead victims to look into making child whiplash claims.
 Within this guide is information that could help you.

 Here, we’ll take a look at how you could act on someone else’s behalf when making a claim – in this case, a child.
 We also look at answering questions such as;

 - Can children suffer from whiplash injuries the same as adults can?

 - How much could child whiplash claims be valued at?